Dolby Atmos vs DTS:X: 5 Must-Know Facts

 As outlined above, the Dolby Atmos vs DTS:X debate has really been raging on since the 1990s.
 Both companies have a seasoned history as close competitors.
 It’s not surprising to see how similar Dolby Atmos and DTS:X truly are.
 Thankfully, our comparisons throughout this guide make it easier to know the superior surround sound system.

-While each has its advantages, Dolby Atmos is ultimately comes out on top.
+While each has its advantages, Dolby Atmos ultimately comes out on top.
 Sure, DTS:X has a higher bit rate, no need for height channels, and even allows users to isolate certain sound objects like voices or sound effects.
 But Dolby Atmos has far more support in the home theater and cinema, and for a good reason, too.

-Its codecs are far more efficient, it has the support of the top streaming services, and its increased number of speakers allow for a more immersive sound experience.
+Its codecs are far more efficient, it has the support of the top streaming services, and its increased number of speakers allows for a more immersive sound experience.
 At the end of the day, Dolby Atmos wins by a remarkably slim margin.

 The image featured at the top of this post is ©Firman Hendrianto/Shutterstock.com.